 - Mitral Valve Degeneration

-The life expectancy for healthy Whipadors that are fed a healthy diet and exercised appropriately is 10 to 12 years.
+The life expectancy for healthy Whippet Labradors fed a healthy diet and exercised appropriately is 10 to 12 years.

-Whippet and Labrador breeds really need daily exercise and mental stimulation so it’s clear that Whipadors will have very similar needs.
+Whippet and Labrador breeds really need daily exercise and mental stimulation.
+Hence, it’s clear Whipadors will have very similar needs.

 As with any breed, insufficient exercise makes for an unhappy dog with a lot of energy that needs to come out.
 Given a Whipador will inherit more powerful jaws from the Labrador side, this could be a problem for your furniture!

 Whipadors need 1 to 2 walks a day, preferably off the leash so the Whippet’s tendency to sprint can be satisfied.
-Hence an open and enclosed space is ideal for at least one of the walks, where you’d be able to satisfy the Whipador’s prey drive by playing fetch.
+An open and enclosed space is ideal for at least one of the walks, where you’d be able to satisfy the prey drive by playing fetch.

 You’ll probably find your Whipador will need at least an hour’s worth of good exercise each day in addition to playtime with you.
 If you have an enclosed garden area, your Whipador will enjoy having additional time to sniff around and stretch his or her legs!